-When less expensive, less invasive treatment options have been ruled out, Baylor College of Medicine offers expert in vitro fertilization (IVF) and related services.
-The Baylor College of Medicine IVF program long ago celebrated a milestone of 1,000 IVF babies.
+When other treatment options have been ruled out, Baylor Medicine, in partnership with the Family Fertility Center at Texas Children’s Pavilion for Women, provides expert in vitro fertilization (IVF) and related services.
+The Baylor College of Medicine IVF program long ago celebrated a milestone of 1,700 IVF babies.

 With IVF, eggs are surgically removed from the ovary and mixed with sperm outside the body.
 If the eggs become fertilized, these embryos are placed in the woman's uterus, bypassing the fallopian tubes.

-IVF is considered the treatment of choice for:
+IVF is considered the most effective treatment for patients with:

-- Women with blocked, severely damaged or absent fallopian tubes
+- Blocked, severely damaged or absent fallopian tubes

 - Male factor infertility